MMachado05/awesome-firefox-addons/README.md

 These extensions are ones I am aware of but don't particularly like, or I feel have a better alternative (included in parentheses if relevant).
 Feel free to peruse them at your leisure regardless.

 * [Video DownloadHelper](https://addons.mozilla.org/en-US/firefox/addon/video-downloadhelper/?utm_medium=firefox-desktop&utm_source=firefox-suggest)
+* [DeArrow](https://addons.mozilla.org/en-US/firefox/addon/dearrow/): I really *want* to like DeArrow, but the button to toggle crowdsourced vs original titles doesn't always work, and that you have to "re-register" for free trials every so and so amount of time is incredibly frustrating.
 * [OneTab](https://addons.mozilla.org/en-US/firefox/addon/onetab/) (hasn't been updated in a while and some users are complaining about losing their tabs.)
 * [Tree Style Tab](https://addons.mozilla.org/en-US/firefox/addon/tree-style-tab/) (everything TST can do, Sidebery seems to do better, all while using less memory.)
 * [Privacy Badger](https://addons.mozilla.org/en-US/firefox/addon/privacy-badger17/) (With uBlock, it kind of becomes moot, and might even work against it in some ways.
 Better to just pick one [I've picked uBlock])